Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

 - more severe movement impairment symptoms than most people with Parkinson’s disease

-However, researchers do not know why some people with Parkinson’s disease develop cognitive difficulties as well as movement problems.
+However, researchers do not know why some people with Parkinson’s disease develop cognitive difficulties and movement problems.

 PD dementia can reduce a person’s ability to live independently.
 Advanced stages can affect communication, the ability to understand spoken language, memory, and concentration.